ich777/docker-rapidphotodownloader/README.md

 | UID | User Identifier | 99 |
 | GID | Group Identifier | 100 |

->**NOTE** Please be sure to not change the directory for the source '/media/source' and the destination '/media/destination' folders otherwise the container will not properly work!
+>**NOTE** Please be sure to NOT change the directory for the source '/media/source' and the destination '/media/destination' folders otherwise the container will not properly work!

 ## Run example
 ```